lj-ditrapani/SWE430/README.markdown

 TO DO
 ========================================================================
+- Give checkpoints in the examples (complete code so far) so students know where they are
+- Check SWE 430 13A offering discussion board and announcement, for info to include (questions, problems, ..)
 - Grab tutorial (and lessons) from 499 course and integrate into Lesson 1 and 2
 - Grab instructions from 499 course and update 430 instructions
 - Add discussion board questions for interaction with managers